DirtBagXon/hypseus_singe_data/00-singe1/actionmax/README.md

 Obtain ActionMax from: [Archive.org](https://archive.org/details/singev1-actionmax)

+Using the multigame _ZipROM_ with `-usealt` is now the preferred method of setup, the below instructions are now legacy:

 Place the `actionmax` folder as `~/RetroPie/roms/daphne/actionmax` <sub>_- (**Note:** no .daphne extension)_</sub>

 Within your rom folders, symlink actionmax folders: